Multi-unit spectroscopic explorer: Stars and resolved stellar populations

-MUSE has a field of view that is well-matched to a number of fascinating objects in the Milky Way, such as globular clusters and planetary nebulae.
+MUSE has a field of view that is well-matched to a number of objects in the Milky Way, such as globular clusters and planetary nebulae.
 The high spatial resolution and sampling will enable MUSE to simultaneously observe the spectra of thousands of stars in one shot in dense regions such as globular clusters.
 In star-forming regions, with a mixture of ionised gas and stars, MUSE will provide information both on the stellar and nebular content across this region.

 Lyman-alpha emitters

 A key goal of the design of MUSE was to be able to study the progenitors of normal nearby galaxies out to redshifts z > 6.
 These sources can be extremely faint, in which case they can only be detected using through the emission in the Lyman-alpha emission line, such galaxies are frequently referred to as Lyman-alpha emitters.

 A common way to study such sources is to use narrow-band imaging, but this technique can only survey a very narrow redshift range at a time – set by the width of the filter.
 In addition this method is not as sensitive as direct spectroscopic studies because the width of the filter is wider than the typical width of an emission line.

 Since MUSE is a spectrograph with a 1'x1' field of view, it can be used to search for emission line sources over a wide range in redshift (z = 2.9–6.65 for Lyman-alpha) at the same time.
 It is expected that the instrument will be used for exposures of up to 100 hours, in which case it should reach a limiting flux of 3x10−19 erg/s/cm2 which is an order of magnitude fainter than current narrow-band imaging surveys.